Open-Data-Product-Initiative/v4.1/source/includes/_datagovernance.md

       "updates":"Security vulnerabilities are patched within 48 hours of discovery.
 Users are notified of security updates through email, and a dedicated changelog is maintained on our website."
     },
     "compliance":{
-      "regulations":"Access needs to be monitored to ensure compliance with data privacy and security regulations.", "training":"Users need to receive training on data access policies and security best practices.", "guidelines":"The data governance practices and guidelines are defined and followed to maintain data integrity and security."
+      "confidentiality":"Ensuring data privacy and information security in accordance with relevant regulations and best practices.", "regulations":"Access needs to be monitored to ensure compliance with data privacy and security regulations.", "training":"Users need to receive training on data access policies and security best practices.", "guidelines":"The data governance practices and guidelines are defined and followed to maintain data integrity and security."